Sanctuary Review Committee: Background

 By invitation in response to the circulation of Brinsmead's new book, on 27 October 1979 Ford delivered an address to the Association of Adventist Forums (now Adventist Forums), held at Pacific Union College, in which he outlined the major problems that he perceived with the doctrine and briefly suggested his solution, in which he attempted to apply the "Apotelesmatic Principle" to the traditional Adventist interpretations of the ministry of Christ in the heavenly sanctuary, the Day of Atonement, Daniel 8:14, and Hebrews 9 and 10.
-Ford argued Adventist church co-founder Ellen White had already set a precedent in this regard.
+Ford argued Adventist Church co-founder Ellen White had already set a precedent in this regard.
 The talk was entitled, The Investigative Judgment: Theological Milestone or Historical Necessity?.
 Ford claims that he had been granted immunity to speak his views publicly at this conference.
 However, the meeting was taped, and copies of the tape were quickly circulated widely by Brinsmead with his book and by others.
-Already a controversial figure among Adventists in Australia and linked in many minds with Brinsmead, Ford's talk was rumored to be a coordinated attack with Brinsmead on church teachings.
-The church’s leadership responded by summoning Ford to a meeting of 111 theologians and church administrators to evaluate his views.
+Already a controversial figure among Adventists in Australia and linked in many minds with Brinsmead, Ford's talk was rumored to be a coordinated attack with Brinsmead on Adventist teachings.
+The Church’s leadership responded by summoning Ford to a meeting of 111 theologians and the Church's administrators to evaluate his views.
 Before the meeting, he was given 6 months of paid leave during which he prepared a 991-page manuscript entitled Daniel 8:14, the Day of Atonement, and the Investigative Judgment, which began "The present writer has as his intent the defense of the church."
-It is also known as the "Glacier View manuscript."
+It is also known as the "Glacier View Manuscript."
 Ford later summarised the manuscript in an article for Spectrum.